 Take note of the database name, user name, and user password, as you may need them later to update the WordPress configuration.

 Third: Import the database to the new host.

 If your new host provides phpMyAdmin as a database management interface, you can import databases via phpMyAdmin.

-Otherwise, if you just control the server via SSH, you can upload the .sql file to your server using FTP or SFTP, and import the database using mysqldump.
+Otherwise, if you control the server via SSH, you can upload the .sql file to your server using FTP or SFTP and import the database using mysqldump.

-It is not always, but is sometimes, necessary to update your WordPress configuration file with updated details to be able to connect to the database.
+It is not always, but it is sometimes necessary to update your WordPress configuration file with updated details to connect to the database.

-The WordPress configuration file is called wp-config.php and will be located in the root of the folder you uploaded your site’s files to.
+The WordPress configuration file is called wp-config.php and will be located at the root of the folder you uploaded your site's files.